plone/plone.docker/docs/usage/basic.rst

  Open http://localhost:8080/ or http://localhost:8081/ in your browser.

-If you already have a Plone site, click on ``View your Plone site``, otherwise add a new one.
+If you already have a Plone site, click on :guilabel:`View your Plone site`, otherwise add a new one.